Rushikeshlawand/Rushikeshlawand/readme.md

-Hi 👋 My name is Vaibhav Bhople
+Hi 👋 My name is Rushikesh Lawand
 ===============================

 Web Developer and Designer